mattmcleod/mattmcleod.net/content/cv.md

 - a more senior role in a larger infrastructure team, e.g., head of infra
 - a more senior role in a smaller engineering team, e.g., head of engineering
-- perhaps a similar role but in more general software engineering team
+- perhaps a similar role but in a more general software engineering team
 - or if you've got the dollarydoos and want to build a kick-ass accessibility testing toolkit, I'd absolutely be up for that

 ## Skills